 3. A Walk to Remember (2002)

-One of the most heartbreaking films ever.
-It will make you cry unashamedly and that’s something that not a lot of movies can claim, in all honesty.
-And despite the sadness, it inevitably brings love, innocence, sweetness, optimism, and faith in life and the ability of every single person for a change, the ability – and the obligation – to become better.
-Mandy Moore and Shane West make a great couple and the ending was poignant and perfect.
+One of the most heartbreaking films ever, it will make you cry buckets.
+But despite the tragedy, the storylines inevitably highlights love, innocence, optimism, and faith in life.
+It even celebrates the possibility that every single person can change for the better.
+Mandy Moore and Shane West make a great couple, and the ending is poignant and perfect.
 It is based on the novel by Nicholas Sparks.

 Read More: Movies Like The Spectacular Now